SergiiVdovareize/ffmpeg-video-joiner-script/README.md

 # ffmpeg-video-joiner-script

 ## Description:
-Batch file to search and join video segments into a single video.
+Batch script for searching and joining video segments into a single video.
 Developed for **itleague.kharkov.ua** needs.

 ## How it works
 The script uses a source path as a starting point.
 It goes through folders inside the source path, searches all video files inside that folders, sets them in time order, join them into single video (each folder - separate video) and save the result into an output folder.